-What to Pack For Baja California Sur
+What To Pack For Baja California Sur

 While traveling from Los Cabos to La Paz and Todos Santos, we fell in love with the dramatic landscapes, wild coasts, majestic cacti, ethereal light, and warm-hearted people of Baja California Sur.
-The landscape feels a bit like the wild west—but with good waves and even better ceviche.
+The landscape feels a bit like the Wild West—but with good waves and even better ceviche.

 In Baja, you have to be ready for all sorts of weather situations.
 From blistering beach heat to chilly mountain air, the temperature can definitely be tricky and change rapidly.
-We rediscovered a love for ponchos and Baja sweaters.
-They actually make sense down there — they're easy to throw on and provide a comfy barrier against the brisk desert breezes.
+We rediscovered a love for ponchos and Baja California Sur sweaters.
+They actually make sense down there — they’re easy to throw on and provide a comfy barrier against the brisk desert breezes.
 At any given moment you might find yourself exploring a charming colonial town or wandering around on a farm or eating in a ridiculously beautiful restaurant or drinking a cold beer at a local surf shop.
 If you go, plan for the unexpected and always be prepared to step up your game with nicer pieces, but never forget that the general undercurrent is beachy, rustic, wild, and free.

 Christina’s Baja Travel Musts